robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 “I have some.“

-She unzipped it with a brisk motion and slid a dress out — a simple working dress in sturdy fabric, with a seam splitting near the side closure.
+She unzipped the bag with a brisk motion and removed a dress — a simple working dress in sturdy fabric, with a seam splitting near the side closure.
 The tear was held together with hurried, barbaric stitches.
-Mara tossed it onto the table.
+Mara placed it onto the table.

 “This came in yesterday.
 A tourist sat down too hard.
 Someone panicked and tried to fix it.”
 She tapped the seam with her finger.
 “Have a look at that.”